Exclusivity principle, Ramsey theory, and $n$-cycle PR boxes: Introduction

 A systematic approach to study such activation effects uses graph theory.
 An exclusivity graph is built whose nodes represent possible events of a correlation and whose edges represent exclusivity between such events.
 The activation setup comprising multiple independent correlations is then captured by constructing the joint exclusivity graph as the OR product of the individual exclusivity graphs.
 A violation of the E-principle manifests as the existence of certain cliques inside this joint exclusivity graph.
 Ref.~\cite{fritz2013local} exploited computational tools to find such cliques, but while that method worked well for relatively small graphs, in general the problem of finding maximal cliques is known to be NP-hard \cite{karp1975computational}.

-Apart from certifying post-quantumness of the aforementioned Bell non-local correlations, the E-principle has provided other interesting insights.
-Ref.~\cite{cabello2013simple} used the E-principle to derive the quantum maximum of the famous KCBS non-contextuality inequality.
-Ref.~\cite{amaral2014exclusivity} showed that for self-complementary exclusivity graphs, the E-principle singles out the quantum set of correlations, known as the theta body of the graph.
-This result was later generalised in Ref.~\cite{cabello2019quantum} to arbitrary exclusivity graphs.
-Note that the theta body of an exclusivity graph contains all quantum correlations consistent with that graph and not just within a given scenario.
-In other words, it contains quantum correlations coming from all possible scenarios that produce events realizing the given exclusivity graph.
-Furthermore, it is known that any theory that satisfies Specker's principle immediately follows the E-principle, including quantum and classical theories \cite{specker1990logik}.
-But the converse does not hold since the set of almost quantum correlations is inconsistent with Specker's principle \cite{gonda2018almost} yet satisfies the E-principle \cite{navascues2015almost}.
+Besides certifying post-quantumness of the aforementioned Bell non-local correlations, the E-principle has provided other interesting insights, which we briefly review.
+Cabello~\cite{cabello2013simple} used the E-principle to derive the quantum maximum of the famous KCBS non-contextuality inequality.
+Cabello et al.~\cite{cabello2013basic} showed that the exclusivity graphs of non-contextuality inequalities violated by quantum theory necessarily contain certain induced sub-graphs, and further provided numerical evidence that the quantum maxima of the non-contextuality inequalities corresponding to those basic exclusivity graphs can be singled out by the E-principle.
+Amaral et al.~\cite{amaral2014exclusivity} showed that for self-complementary exclusivity graphs, the E-principle singles out the quantum set of correlations, known as the theta body of the graph \footnote{Note that the theta body of an exclusivity graph contains all quantum correlations consistent with that graph and not just within a given scenario.
+That is, it contains quantum correlations coming from all possible scenarios that produce events realizing the given exclusivity graph.}.
+This result was later generalized by Cabello~\cite{cabello2019quantum} to arbitrary exclusivity graphs.
+Furthermore, it is known that any theory that follows Specker's principle immediately satisfies the E-principle, including quantum and classical theories \cite{specker1990logik}.
+But the converse does not hold: the set of almost quantum correlations is inconsistent with Specker's principle~\cite{gonda2018almost} yet satisfies the E-principle~\cite{navascues2015almost}.